 Make sure to leave at least an inch or two of space in between each pancake so you have enough room to work with your spatula and flip them.
 I typically make just 2 homemade pancakes at a time, and definitely no more than 3 in an 11-inch pan.

-How to Know When Pancakes are Ready to Flip
+How I Know When My Pancakes are Ready to Flip

 Each pancake will take about 3-5 minutes on each side over medium heat.
 You’ll know they are ready to flip when you see little air bubbles form in the pancake batter (as pictured below).